 Keio Short-Term Japanese Studies Program (KJSP)

-Moreover, students have a chance to learn survival Japanese targeted toward first-time Japanese learners.
-Providing students with short but intensive learning opportunities about Japan, this program is best suited for undergraduate or graduate-level students who are interested in learning about Japan.
+Providing students with short but intensive online learning opportunities, this program is best suited for undergraduate or graduate-level students who are interested in learning about Japan.
 Through joining discussions and giving presentations on their cultures and societies, students will also have chances to rediscover their own countries from an outside perspective.
-We invite you to experience this exciting educational opportunity at Keio University this spring.
+We invite you to experience this exciting educational opportunity this spring.

 About Keio University